-- Program Dates: All selected students are required to attend orientation June 1st, 10-12 pm (save the date!), and will develop a weekly schedule with their supervisor for June 2-August 13.
-All students will meet for training on Wednesdays 1-2 for training, reflection and support.
+- Program Dates: All selected students are required to attend orientation June 1st, 10-12 pm (save the date!), and will develop a weekly schedule with their supervisor for June 2-August 12.
+All students will meet as a cohort on Wednesdays 1-2 for training, reflection, and support.

 - Types of Internships: To contribute to the Institute on the Environment’s impact goals around energy transition, clean water, and sustainable land use, we are prioritizing internship sites that can put students in positions working in one or more of these areas.
-To see previous position descriptions, click here.
-Due to COVID-19, all Summer 2021 internships will all be remote.
+To preview open position descriptions, click here.

-- To Apply: Please complete the application here.
+- To Apply: Please review the application questions here.

 Community and Campus Leaders: Are you interested in hosting an intern or research assistant?
 If so, please find more information here.